MA Modules for 2019-20

 The content of our courses is reviewed annually to make sure it's up-to-date and relevant.
 Individual modules are occasionally updated or withdrawn.
 This is in response to discoveries through our world-leading research; funding changes; professional accreditation requirements; student or employer feedback; outcomes of reviews; and variations in staff or student numbers.
 In the event of any change we'll consult and inform students in good time and take reasonable steps to minimise disruption.

-Students intending to go on to the PhD (or others who would like to write a PhD proposal), take the PhD proposal module, for which there is a preparatory seminar on 3 November 2017.
+Students intending to go on to the PhD (or others who would like to write a PhD proposal), take the PhD proposal module.
 Usually the PhD proposal is written in the Spring, but it can be done in the Autumn.

 Additionally, there are modules sharing lectures with 2nd year undergraduate modules that are particularly suitable for students with less background in Philosophy or those who feel they would benefit from taking a more general module.
 Students can choose up to two modules from this list as part of their choice of 4 modules overall.
 There is slight variation in these modules from year to year, but the range remains very similar.